microsoftgraph/msgraph-sample-aspnet-core/tutorial/02-create-app.md

     > [!TIP]
     > You can download the image used in these screenshots from [GitHub](https://github.com/microsoftgraph/msgraph-training-aspnet-core/blob/master/demo/GraphTutorial/wwwroot/img/no-profile-photo.png).

-1. Save all of your changes and restart the server.
+1. Save all of your changes and restart the server (`dotnet run`).
 Now, the app should look very different.

     ![A screenshot of the redesigned home page](./images/create-app-01.png)